APICS Certified in Planning and Inventory Management (CPIM)

 Section B: Scheduling and PAC Methods

-Section C: Production Schedules
+Section C: Creating Production and Service Schedules

-Section D: Using Detailed Schedules
+Section D: Managing Detailed Schedules and Scheduling Materials

 Module 7: Distribution